evmos/evmos/docs/users/basics/transactions.md

 For more information on Ethereum transactions and the transaction lifecycle, [go here](https://ethereum.org/en/developers/docs/transactions/).

-Evmos supports the following Ethereum transactions.
+Point network supports the following Ethereum transactions.

 :::tip
 **Note**: Unprotected legacy transactions are not supported by default.